-If your efforts at home are unsuccessful in helping your child reach a healthy weight and your doctor determines that your child's health is at risk unless he or she loses weight steadily, you may want to consider a formal weight loss program.
+If your efforts at home are unsuccessful in helping your child reach a healthy weight and your doctor thinks your child's health is at risk unless they lose weight steadily, you may want to consider a formal weight loss program.
 The overall goal of a weight loss program should be to help the entire family adopt healthy eating and physical activity habits.

-Look for the following characteristics when choosing a weight loss program for your child.
-The program should:
+When choosing a weight loss program for your child, keep in mind the program should:

 - Focus on the whole family, not just the overweight child.

-- Be adapted to the specific age and capabilities of the child: Programs for 4-year-olds are different from those developed for children 8 or 12 years of age in terms of degree of responsibility of the child and parents.
+- Be adapted to the specific age and capabilities of the child: Programs for 4-year-olds are different from those developed for children 8 or 12 years of age when it comes to the responsibilities of the child and parents.

 - Focus on behavioral changes: Teach the child how to select a variety of healthy foods in appropriate portions.
 Encourage daily activity and limit sedentary activity, such as watching TV.

-- Include a weight loss maintenance program and other support and referral resources to reinforce the new behaviors and to deal with underlying issues that contributed to the child becoming overweight.
+- Include a weight loss maintenance program and other support and referral resources.
+This will reinforce the new behaviors and deal with hidden issues that contributed to the child becoming overweight.